-Your 4-H Adult leaders and older 4-H club members may be available to offer some help with your project - they may be experts in your project area, have similar interests in your project, or may be able to listen to your speech while you practice.
-Call your local extension office and ask for help if you need it.
-Don't forget to ask when your county or school Project Achievement may be too.
-School or County Project Achievement can be your first chance to let a judge see your presentation.
+Your county volunteer leaders, 4-H Agents, and older 4-H club members may be available to offer some help with your project - they may be experts in your project area, have similar interests in your project, or may be able to listen to your speech while you practice.
+Call your 4-H office and ask for help if you need it.
+Don't forget to ask when CPA may be, too.
+CPA can be your first chance to let a judge see your presentation.